leggsimon/CV/README.md

 #### Full stack Developer

-When I started Makers Academy I was essentially a completely, squeaky clean slate, however within just 12 weeks I could confidently build an end-to-end web app.
+When I started Makers Academy I was essentially a completely, squeaky clean slate, however within just 12 weeks I can confidently build an end-to-end web app.
 Although I am more confident using Ruby-on-Rails I have also used Sinatra & picked up the basics of Express.js after writing my first line of Javascript ever the week before!

  - [**Seekr**](https://github.com/leggsimon/seekr_mobile_app) - a 'tinder for recruiting' mobile app, built using the Angular.js and Ionic frameworks.
+My final project of Makers Academy
  - [**Instagram**](https://github.com/leggsimon/instagram-challenge) - a clone of Instagram built using Ruby-on-Rails.
  - [**Todo manager**](https://github.com/leggsimon/todo_challenge) - a todo list manager built using the Angular.js framework.